twelch/twelch.github.io/_posts/2014-12-30-years-dots.md

 # Dots.Connect

 I came full circle.
 I got back to the heart and soul of the work.
-Back to the coding and design.
 Back to the people.
-I knew now how diverse and capable I was.
+Started doing more design and coding.
+Doing a little bit of everything, and doing it well because I knew now how diverse and capable I was.
 My energy and passion returned.

 Over the last 9 months I've been letting the shape of my consultancy evolve slowly.
 Would I continue working in the marine space?
 Stick to web development?
 Embrace more hardware development and prototyping?
 Should I just go and get a full-time job?
 I knew that I could if I needed to.
 Time to test the waters.